equinor/appsec/docs/threat-modeling/resources/threat_modelling.md

-# Getting Started on your
+# Getting Started

 Threat modeling is.. awesome.
 You will have a hard time investigating Secure Development without this process being mentioned again and again, and it's highly recommended that development teams do this regularly.

 OWASP has a [good overview](https://owasp.org/www-community/Threat_Modeling) of what it's all about, but in short it is a process that helps to identify the threats a system may be exposed to.

-## Having Threat Modeling sessions
+## Having your first Threat Modeling sessions

 There are numerous described methods out there for doing threat modeling.
 One approach that synergizes well with an agile approach to doing development, is [Agile Threat Modeling](https://martinfowler.com/articles/agile-threat-modelling.html).
 If you integrate this well, this process won't require any extra effort from your normal dev-cycle, but will add great value.